deta/cloud-docs/docs/tutorials/static_files.md

           "http_auth": "disabled"
   }
   Adding dependencies...
-    Downloading aiofiles-0.6.0-py3-none-any.whl (11 kB)
   Collecting starlette
     Downloading starlette-0.14.2-py3-none-any.whl (60 kB)
-  Installing collected packages: starlette, aiofiles Successfully installed aiofiles-0.6.0 starlette-0.14.2
+  Installing collected packages: starlette Successfully installed starlette-0.14.2
   ```

 That's it.
 Open the `endpoint` URL and enjoy.
-To re deploy the changes, you need to re build your app before running `deta deploy`
+To re-deploy the changes, you need to re-build your app before running `deta deploy`

 ### Speed up your app

-1. Disable the built in interactive debugger (VISOR): `deta visor disable`
+1. Disable the built in interactive debugger (VISOR): `deta visor disable`.
 2. Connect a custom domain and use Cloudflare to cache your frontend.

 ### Additional feature: protect your frontend

 You could protect your app so only you can see it by turning on Deta Access: `deta auth enable`.
 Now, you need to login with __your__ Deta credential to access the app.
 You can make it public again by running `deta auth disable`.